PatientOrderSets/chatbot_android_sdk_skeleton_app/Readme.md

 The `initialize` method takes 5 parameters:
 1. `appID`
 2. `baseUrl`
-3. `originUrl`
 4. `languageCode`
 5. `Context`

 Replace the parameters with your specific values accordingly.
 The available language codes are "en" for English and "fr" for French.
-Note that both `baseUrl` and `originUrl` should not include "https://" prefix.
+Note that both `baseUrl` should not include "https://" prefix.

 Now you're ready to integrate and use the Chatbot Android SDK in your application.
 Happy coding!